Resolving Sophos SD-RED 20 internet connectivity problems

 2. Set the static IP and gateway exactly as provided by the ISP.

-3. Add a default route if missing:
+3. Add a default route if it is missing:

 Make one change at a time.
 Test after each change.